akhila-kalagarla/akhila-kalagarla/README.md

 # 👋 Hi there!
-I'm Akhila Kalagarla
+I'm Kalagarla Akhila

 ## 👩‍💻 About Me

 Hi!
-I'm **Akhila Kalagarla**, a **B.Tech graduate in Artificial Intelligence and Data Science** with a strong interest in software development, AI/ML, and emerging technologies.
+I'm **Kalagarla Akhila**, a **B.Tech graduate in Artificial Intelligence and Data Science** with a strong interest in software development, AI/ML, and emerging technologies.

 💻 I enjoy building practical projects, solving problems, and continuously improving my technical skills through hands-on learning.

-🌐 I’m a **member and Tech Lead of the Global Coding Club at KIET**, where I have also mentored junior teams during hackathons, helping them with project ideas, technology selection, and project development.
+🌐 I’m a member and Tech Lead of the Global Coding Club at KIET, where I have also mentored junior teams during hackathons, helping them with project ideas, technology selection, and project development.

-📚 **Currently, I’m learning SAP ABAP** and exploring SAP's technical ecosystem.
+📚 Currently, I’m learning SAP ABAP and exploring SAP's technical ecosystem.
 I’m interested in understanding how programming, databases, and business applications work together.

 💡 I’m always curious to learn new technologies and turn ideas into practical projects.